-Following the release of Queen's Freddie Mercury biopic "Bohemian Rhapsody," we take a look back at the frontman's County Carlow boyfriend, Jim Hutton.
+We take a look back at a little-known aspect of Freddie Mercury's life, the Queen frontman's County Carlow boyfriend, Jim Hutton.

 Jim Hutton is most notably known for being the partner of former Queen frontman Freddie Mercury.
 Before meeting Mercury, Hutton was a hairdresser in his hometown in County Carlow before moving to London, where he met his future boyfriend.